philterd/philter/docs/docs/redaction/custom_lists.md

 When the policy is processed, `list:my-custom-list` will be replaced with the actual terms contained within that list.

+Every `list:` reference must name an existing list owned by the user whose policy is being applied.
+A missing, deleted, or inaccessible list stops redaction before any output is produced.
+Synchronous filter requests return `400 Bad Request` identifying the unavailable list names; asynchronous jobs are marked failed with that reason.
+This applies to both dictionary terms and ignored terms.
+An existing list with no items resolves to no terms; it is distinct from a missing list.

+References are checked when redaction runs, including for pinned policy versions.
+Before deleting a list used by a policy, update the policy's references or expect subsequent redaction to fail.

 ## Programmatic Management via API

 For developers and organizations with dynamic data protection needs, Philter provides a set of API endpoints for managing custom lists.
 This enables you to automate the synchronization of your internal "ignore" or "redact" lists with the Philterd platform, among other use-cases.